cypriansakwa/Composition_of_SHA_256_and_Pedersen_Hash_in_Rust/README.md

 - `sha256_hash(input: &str) -> BigUint`: This function takes a string input, hashes it using SHA-256, and converts the resulting byte array into a `BigUint` for further processing.
 - `pedersen_hash(x: &[BigUint], g: &[BigUint], p: &BigUint) -> BigUint`: This function computes the Pedersen hash of a tuple of BigUint values `(x)` using a set of group generators `(g)` modulo a large prime `(p)`.
 - `generate_generators(n: usize, p: &BigUint) -> Vec<BigUint>`: This function generates `n` random group generators within the cyclic group $\mathbb{Z}_p$ , which are used for the Pedersen hash.
+## Requirements
+- Rust installed on your machine.
+(If Rust is not installed, follow the instructions on the [official Rust website](https://www.rust-lang.org/tools/install) to install it).
+- `num-bigint` crate for handling large integers.
+Enable the `rand` feature  for handling large integers.
+- `sha2` crate for the SHA-256 hashing algorithm.
+- `num-traits` crate for converting between types.
+- `rand` crate  for generating random numbers

 ## How it works
 - **Hashing the Input String:** The input string is hashed using SHA-256 to generate a 256-bit digest.
 The result is then converted into a `BigUint` for compatibility with the Pedersen hash.
 - **Chunking the Hash Value:** The 256-bit SHA-256 hash is split into smaller chunks, represented as `BigUint` values.
 This is necessary for the Pedersen hash, which operates on tuples of values.